pauvos/ansible/README.md

 # ansible

 Docker images for running and testing ansible playbooks with various operating systems.

-I don't like obfuscated Dockerfiles with external scripts and hundreds of bells and whistles, so I created these simple ones.
+This Project is based on this [project](https://github.com/pauvos/ansible), which seems abandoned I don't like obfuscated Dockerfiles with external scripts and hundreds of bells and whistles, so I created these simple ones.

 Available operating systems: